 What are the available defenses to embezzlement charges?

 As we discussed last time, a prosecutor must be able to prove beyond a reasonable doubt that the accused later stole, spent or used entrusted property without the consent of its owner in an embezzlement case.

 While the circumstances of each case will vary, a defendant could attempt to demonstrate that the property owner's consent extended beyond mere entrustment, or that they had a good faith belief that they were the actual owners of the property.

-What all of this serves to underscore is that if you are under investigation or have been formally charged with embezzlement or another white collar crime, it's imperative to contact a skilled legal professional as soon as possible.
-At The Law Offices of Horwitz & Citro, P.A., P.A., our dedication to protecting your rights, your professional reputation and your freedom in these cases is absolute and unwavering.
+What all of this serves to underscore is that if you are under investigation or have been formally charged with embezzlement or another white-collar crime, it's imperative to contact a skilled legal professional as soon as possible.
+At the Law Offices of Horwitz & Citro, P.A., our dedication to protecting your rights, your professional reputation and your freedom in these cases is absolute and unwavering.